Write Your CV

 This is an opportunity to show how your overall experience matches the requirements of the job.
 Use it to draw together different experiences under one core skill.
 For example, teamwork could include your final year project, youth club and travel experience, particularly if you have not referred to these earlier in terms of skills gained.
 Also give e.g. IT skills, languages, driving licence, if not already listed.

 Get permission before you use someone as a referee and include one academic referee.
+For postgraduate programmes include a second academic reference.
 Include name, job title, address, email and telephone number.

 - Plan and record your experiences using the CV Planner at Destinations®.